Restrictions have eased, the sun is shining and all that’s left to do is soak up it all at one of London’s finest alfresco dining spots.

 16-18, St James’s Place, St. James’s, SW1A 1NJ

-Century Club decided to go bold with their reopening, by relaunching their outdoor rooftop bar with double the space!
+Century Club decided to go bold last year, by relaunching their outdoor rooftop bar with double the space!
 And if you’ve ever spent the night out on the rooftop, you’ll know just how beautiful the view over the city is.

 On your next trip to Coal Drops Yard, take a seat at hicce and enjoy delicious modern dishes.